influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/v3/python.md

 weight: 201
 ---

-Use the [pyinflux3 client library and CLI](https://github.com/InfluxCommunity/pyinflux3) to integrate InfluxDB Cloud Dedicated into Python scripts and applications.
+The InfluxDB v3 [`pyinflux3` Python client library](https://github.com/InfluxCommunity/pyinflux3) integrates with Python scripts and applications and provides a standalone CLI to write and query data stored in an InfluxDB Cloud Dedicated database.

 The documentation for this client library is available on GitHub.